milosgajdos/vaultops/README.md

     max-lease-ttl: "876000h"
 ```

-You can supply the above manifest to the `vault-setup` as follows:
+You can supply the above manifest to the `vaultops` as follows:

 ```
-$ VAULT_ADDR="http://10.100.21.161:8200" ./vault-setup setup -config manifest.yaml
+$ VAULT_ADDR="http://10.100.21.161:8200" ./vaultops setup -config manifest.yaml
 [ info ] Attempting to initialize vault cluster
 [ info ] Vault successfully initialized
 [ info ] Key 1: XXX